Analyzing the Audience

 I’ve done an analysis on Paul Contor’s publication “17 Things You Probably Didn’t Know About Sean “Diddy” Coombs”.

-This story contains long paragraphs of accomplishments and work history Coombs completed before his experience with success.
-Also while reading Contor’s publication, I notice several abbreviations of words that are used which are prohibited when writing for Dr. Lucas’s class.
+This story contains paragraphs, accomplishments and work history Coombs completed before his experience with success.
+Also while reading Contor’s publication, I notice several abbreviations of words that are used which are prohibited when writing in Medium.

 I’m fond of the numbering of paragraphs for easy to find topics which are used throughout the entire story.
 I also noticed how numbers aren’t spelled out, they are written as the actual number.

 There are several aspects that are applied to Contor’s publication that Brian Carroll mentions in chapter 5, Writing For The Digital Media.
 I think they’re all great uniforms for great writing and can’t wait to apply them to my story for publication.